smbowler/catstagram/README.md

     * Underneath the  <button>  tag, add a  <p></p>  with a caption.
 Get creative!
     * Save your work in Gitpod
     * Return to Chrome and refresh the page.
-You should see a like count and a caption underneath the photo
+You should see a like count, button, and a caption underneath the photo

 #### TODO #5: Add 4 More Cat Pics with Like Count, Like Button, and Captions
-    * Underneath the image, like button, and caption, add four more images following the same steps as above, make sure each photo you are including the following:
+    * Underneath the first image, like button, and caption, add four more images following the same steps as above, make sure each photo you are including the following:
         * a caption
         * a div with an id="likeCount" with the number of the photo it is, i.e. likeCount1, likeCount2,likeCount3, etc.